Blog Posts by David Mathis

 Boomers, Millennials, and the Growing Tension: Nine Lessons in Generational Dynamics

 The first of the Baby Boomers are turning 65 this year, just as their generational progeny, the so-called “Millennials,” are hitting their thirties.
 With one massive generation approaching retirement, while another even larger group seeks to establish itself in the adult world, it’s a recipe for generational tension.

 The Boomers were born in the post-WWII birthrate “boom” from 1946 to about 1965.
-After this significant two-decade spike, there was a kind of birthrate recession from about 1965 to 1980—referred to…Continue Reading
+After this significant two-decade spike, there was a…Continue Reading

 Getting the Accent Right: "Not of . . .
 But Sent Into"

 “In. . . but not of” — are you familiar with this popular phrase?
 It captures a truth about Jesus’ followers.
 We are “in” this world, but not “of” it.

 “In. . . but not of.”
 Yes, yes, of course.

 But might this pithy slogan give the wrong impression about our (co)mission in this world as Christians?
 You see, the motto seems to give…Continue Reading